andrebian/sendgrid-transport-module/README.md

 1) Copy the contents file `vendor/andrebian/sendgrid-transport-module/mail.global.php.dist` and put it in your `config/autoload/mail.global.php`.

-2) If this file does not exists in your application, just copy the entire file and place into you config/autoload removing the .dist extension.
+2) If this file does not exists in your application, just copy the entire file and place into your `config/autoload` removing the .dist extension.

-Then put you SendGrid API Key.
-To get you API Key, please visit https://sendgrid.com/docs/Classroom/Send/How_Emails_Are_Sent/api_keys.html
+Then put your SendGrid API Key.
+To get your API Key, please visit https://sendgrid.com/docs/Classroom/Send/How_Emails_Are_Sent/api_keys.html

 #### Full example